DominikWidomski/tetris/readme.md

 ## Enhancements

 - [x] Highlight the path of the block below, where it will end up
-- Animations & effects for blocks falling, breaking etc.

-- highlight the path of the block below, where it will end up
+- [x] highlight the path of the block below, where it will end up
 - Animations & effects for blocks falling, breaking etc.